-History: Samoëns the city of seven mountains
+History: Samoëns the city of the seven mountains

 A rich local history

-On the territory of the commune that stand the ruins of the castle of Montanier which would have been built in the thirteenth century.
+That is on the territory of the village that stand the ruins of the castle of Montanier which would have been built in the thirteenth century.
 Seat of a lordship, it was destroyed during the capture and burning of the village of Samoens during the wars of Burgundy in the fifteenth century, during the invasion of the Bernese.
 The Church of Our Lady of the Assumption, also knew the same fate during this invasion.
 The church of Samoëns was rebuilt, not the castle.
 When the La Jaÿsinia Alpine Botanical Garden was built in 1906, however, its ruins were incorporated into the site and partly converted into a shelter.

 The economic center of the Giffre Valley

-Another emblematic place in the history of Samoëns: market halls.
+Another emblematic place in the history of Samoëns is the market halls.
 Count Amédée VI of Savoy established in 1355 a weekly market.
 To shelter it, the inhabitants of Samoëns build from this time a first wooden hall.
 Every week, he sold there sheets, furs, hats, food and seeds, hence the name “grenette”.
 Fairs and public meetings were also organized to mark the origins of the municipal life of the capital, which became the economic center of the Giffre Valley.

 Natural historical monument and emblem of Samoëns

 A center symbolized by a natural historical monument, the Gros Tilleul.
-It was planted in 1438 in the center of Samoens, the tree, to celebrate a judgment rendered by Duke Amedee VIII of Savoy.
-A judgment confirming the Septimontains the possession of several mountain pastures located in the valley near the Channel.
+It was planted in 1438 in the center of Samoens to celebrate a judgment rendered by Duke Amedee VIII of Savoy.
+A judgment confirming to the Septimontains the possession of several mountain pastures located in the valley near the Channel.
 This tree now reaches 9.50 meters of trunk tower for a height of 20 meters.
 He is witness to nearly six centuries of history and has become the emblem of the village.
 Its reputation has largely crossed the boundaries of the town, as well as stonemasons.